David Funchess: Crime

 Sometime before 9:15 am on Monday, December 16, 1974, Funchess entered the lounge and encountered Waldrop, McLeod, and Ragan.
 He beat and stabbed all three of them on various parts of their bodies; he also slashed all three of their throats.
 Police later found a bloodstained grapefruit knife, which they believed Funchess used to carry out the murders.
 He stole between $5,500 and $6,500 USD from the bar, mostly in canceled checks, before leaving.

 When police arrived at the bar, they found Waldrop and McLeod behind the bar, lying "head to head" in a pool of blood.
 Police followed a trail of blood from a bar stool to the rear of the lounge where Ragan's body was located, leading police to surmise that he had tried to escape through a rear door when he collapsed.

 Waldrop and Ragan were pronounced dead, while McLeod was barely alive.
-McLeod remained in the hospital in a coma for two years before dying from her wounds more than two years later, on July 10, 1977.
-Funchess was never convicted of McLeod's murder.
+McLeod remained in the hospital in a coma before dying from her wounds more than two years after the attack, on July 10, 1977.
+Funchess never went to trial or received a conviction in McLeod's murder.

 After the murders, Funchess shared some of the money from the robbery with two women he had met on the street minutes prior to the murders.
 He used some more of the money to take a cab and travel to Ocala, Florida.